 Submission & Formatting Guidelines

 Harvard Law Review conducted a survey of legal scholars regarding the length of articles published in law periodicals and issued a joint statement with other leading law reviews in an effort to reduce the length of articles.
 We support this policy.
 We strongly prefer articles under 30,000 words (including footnotes) and will give preference to articles under 25,000 words.
 We will continue to publish manuscripts over 30,000 words if the length is merited.
 We encourage the submission of essays (manuscripts of approximately 10,000 words).
 When you submit your article, please include a word count in the cover letter.

-The citations of the Tulane Law Review conform to The Bluebook: A Uniform System of Citation (19th ed.
-2010); M.A.
+The citations of the Tulane Law Review conform to The Bluebook: A Uniform System of Citation (20th ed.
+2015); M.A.
 Cunningham, Guide to Louisiana and Selected French Legal Materials and Citations, 67 Tul.
 L. Rev. 1305 (1993).
 On matters of style, the Tulane Law Review follows the guidelines set forth in The Chicago Manual of Style.